luizbgomide/EclipsePhase2e-ptbr/src/04/28-traits.md

 **Level 3: Once per 6 hours.** You face major cravings, live for your next fix, and are on the road to ruin.

 Addiction is triggered in the same way as [disorders](../12/20-disorders.md).
-Triggers include the presence of the addiction's focus, fear, frustration, helplessness, and violence.
+Triggers include the presence of the addiction’s focus, fear, frustration, helplessness, and violence.

 Every addiction takes different forms, depending on the character and source.
 Long-term addiction may result in physical or mental damage (impairment modifiers or reductions to SOM Checks or WIL Checks) and may build up tolerance, requiring higher dosages.
 At the GM’s discretion, you may need to make WIL Checks to avoid raising the addiction level.
 Withdrawal may also inflict additional effects such as mood swings, compulsive behavior, or physical sickness.